tilorspace/rspacectl/README.md

 # rspacectl

-A command-line interface for [RSpace ELN](https://www.researchspace.com/) covering both the electronic lab notebook and the inventory system.
+A command-line interface for [RSpace](https://www.researchspace.com/) covering both the electronic lab notebook and the inventory system.
 Built on the [rspace-client Python SDK](https://github.com/rspace-os/rspace-client-python).

 > **Status:** Alpha — not yet published to PyPI.
 Install locally using the instructions below.